Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Potential Risks of Feeding Ube to Dogs

-If fed raw, ube contains toxins that are harmful to dogs, so it is essential that this vegetable be cooked before feeding it to your dog.
-If fed in large amounts, even cooked ube can have some negative effects, such as indigestion, bloat, diarrhea, or vomiting.
+If fed raw, ube contains toxins harmful to dogs, so this vegetable must be cooked before feeding it to your dog.
+If fed in large amounts, even cooked ube can have some adverse effects, such as indigestion, bloat, diarrhea, or vomiting.
 Additionally, a diet with too high a carbohydrate content can lead to obesity.

 Ube Sounds Great!
 Why Aren’t We All Eating It?

-The main limiting factor of ube is availability and price.
-Although something of a staple in places like the Philippines, it is usually only found in specialty grocery stores or Asian supermarkets in most other countries.
-It is more commonly available as a jam called halaya, or in powdered form from health food stores.
+The main limiting factors of ube are availability and price.
+Although it is a staple in places like the Philippines, it is usually only found in specialty grocery stores or Asian supermarkets in most other countries.
+It is more commonly available as a jam called halaya or in powdered form from health food stores.

 Frequently Asked Questions